 Metro: Oberkampf (5,9), Filles du Calvaire (8), Parmentier (3)

-That’s it for today’s list, but I could have included so many other places.
+That’s it for today’s list of Paris spots unknown by tourists, but I could have included so many other places.
 If you don’t know much about Paris tell me if you’ve heard of these places.
 And Parisians, do you agree with my list?
 Is there anything you would change?